kriserickson/aging-coder/src/posts/2025-06-17-experiments-in-supervised-learning-part-3.md

 Even though this is "fuzzy" matching, it will remove a lot of false positives.
 We have gone from substring matching, to "almost whole-string" matching.
 With strict “in” logic, partial matches (e.g., "eggs" in "3 large eggs, beaten") would count as a match.
-This can lead to over-labeling—even short fragments, but ith fuzzy logic, we’re comparing the whole text block to the whole ingredient line, not fragments. "eggs" vs. "3 large eggs, beaten" has a low similarity score (<0.8).
+This can lead to over-labeling—even short fragments, but with fuzzy logic, we’re comparing the whole text block to the whole ingredient line, not fragments. "eggs" vs. "3 large eggs, beaten" has a low similarity score (<0.8).
 Only blocks that are almost identical to a label line are counted.